4r33x/proto-rs/README.md

 - **Message derivation** – `#[proto_message]` turns a Rust struct or enum into a fully featured Protobuf message, emitting the corresponding `.proto` definition and implementing [`ProtoExt`](src/message.rs) so the type can be encoded/decoded without extra glue code.
 The generated codec now reuses internal helpers to avoid redundant buffering and unnecessary copies.
 - **RPC generation** – `#[proto_rpc]` projects a Rust trait into a complete Tonic service and/or client.
 Service traits stay idiomatic while still interoperating with non-Rust consumers through the generated `.proto` artifacts, and the macro avoids needless boxing/casting in the conversion layer.
+- **Attribute-level control** – Fine-tune your schema surface with `treat_as` for ad-hoc type substitutions, `proto_transparent` for single-field wrappers, concrete `sun` targets (including generic forms like `Sun<T>`), and optional tags/import paths.
+Built-in wrappers cover `ArcSwap`, `CachePadded`, atomics, and other common containers so everyday Rust types round-trip without extra glue.
 - **On-demand schema dumps** – `#[proto_dump]` and `inject_proto_import!` let you register standalone definitions or imports when you need to compose more complex schemas.
 - **Workspace-wide schema registry** – With the `build-schemas` feature enabled you can aggregate every proto that was emitted by your dependency tree and write it to disk via [`proto_rs::schemas::write_all`](src/lib.rs).
 The helper deduplicates inputs and writes canonical packages derived from the file path.
 - **Opt-in `.proto` emission** – Proto files are written only when you ask for them via the `emit-proto-files` cargo feature or the `PROTO_EMIT_FILE=1` environment variable, making it easy to toggle between codegen and incremental development.